 existence, from the extraction of raw materials to its

 elimination.
-Since its appearance in Japan at the beginning of the 1990 years, the LCA
+Since its appearance in Japan in the early 1990s, the ACV

 has been extensively studied and applied by research organizations,

 Recognized as an effective tool for developing strategies for

 sustainable development, LCA owes its success in part to the support of

 Ministry of Economy, Trade and Industry, which launched in 1998